 1. Find the light.

 Great photography, be it done with a camera phone or a traditional camera is all about the light.
-We’re not just talking about the quantity of smartphone-food-photography-1light, we also want to focus on the quality and direction of the light too.
+We’re not just talking about the quantity of light, we also want to focus on the quality and direction of the light too.

 Let’s start with the quantity of light.
 We all have made plenty of photographs over the years that look like someone turned off the lights.
 That’s because there wasn’t enough light to adequately make a photograph.
 Of course, that’s why camera phones are all being made with built-in lighting devices to help us illuminate our foreground subjects.
 While these are useful they often don’t make a very pleasing photograph in a dark restaurant.
 The on-camera “strobe” lighting is flat and frankly, amateurish.
 Let’s love our food a little more, shall we?